GoogleCloudPlatform/appengine-endpoints-tictactoe-java-maven/README.md

    reflect the respective client IDs you have registered in the [APIs Console][4].
-1. Update the value of `google.devrel.samples.ttt.CLIENT_ID` in `war/js/base.js` to reflect the web client ID you have registered in the [APIs Console][4].
+1. Update the value of `google.devrel.samples.ttt.CLIENT_ID` in `src/main/webapp/js/render.js` to reflect the web client ID you have registered in the [APIs Console][4].
 1. mvn clean install
 1. Run the application with `mvn appengine:devserver`, and ensure it's running by visiting your local server's  address (by default [localhost:8080][5].)
-1. Get the client library with `mvn appengine:get_client_lib`
+1. Get the client library with `mvn appengine:endpoints_get_client_lib`
 1. Deploy your application.